panda022/microservices-virtual-bank-spring/README.md

 ## Project Status: Work in Progress 🚧
 - This project is currently under development and has not yet been fully completed.
 I am actively working on it and will provide comprehensive documentation once it is more polished, similar to my previous projects.

-- Please feel free to explore the code, or read the document for my other finished project!
+- Please feel free to explore the code, and any feedback or suggestions are welcome!

+## ✅ Project Status: Completed and Well Documented

 - [Online Restaurant Reservation Website | Python, Django, AWS](https://github.com/panda022/GourmetHub)
 - [Springboot Rest api backend for blog  | Java, Spring, AWS (Beanstalk, RDS, Pipeline)](https://github.com/panda022/fullstack-backend)